CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Abstract

 \section{Abstract}

-Cricket is the second most popular sport globally, commanding a massive following of over 2.5 billion fans globally.
-Enthusiasts and analysts frequently seek advanced statistical insights—such as long-term historical performance trends or complex player comparisons—that are often unavailable through standard web searches.
-While Large Language Models (LLMs) have advanced significantly in Text-to-SQL tasks, their capability to handle the domain-specific nuances, complex schema variations, and multilingual requirements inherent to sports analytics remains under-explored.
-To investigate this potential capability gap, we present \textbf{CricBench}, a comprehensive benchmark suite for evaluating LLMs on specialized cricket data.
-To curate a “Gold Standard” dataset, we collaborate with domain experts in cricket and SQL to manually author complex queries, ensuring logical correctness.
-Recognizing linguistic diversity, we construct the benchmark in both English and Hindi, establishing a framework that is open for further extension to other regional languages.
-We evaluate six state-of-the-art models—including GPT-4o, Claude 3.7 Sonnet, and open-source models using a strict evaluation protocol.
-Our results reveal that high performance on general benchmarks does not guarantee success in specialized domains.
-While the open-weights reasoning model \textbf{DeepSeek R1} achieves state-of-the-art performance (50.6\%), surpassing proprietary giants like Claude 3.7 Sonnet (47.7\%) and GPT-4o (33.7\%), it still exhibits a significant accuracy drop when moving from general benchmarks (BIRD) to CricBench.
-Furthermore, we observe that code-mixed Hindi queries frequently yield parity or higher accuracy compared to English, challenging the assumption that English is the optimal prompt language for specialized SQL tasks.
+Cricket is the second most popular sport worldwide, with a massive following of billions of fans.
+Enthusiasts and analysts frequently seek advanced statistical insights such as long-term historical performance trends or complex player comparisons which are often unavailable through standard web searches.
+Although large language models (LLMs) have advanced significantly in Text-to-SQL tasks, their capability to handle domain-specific nuances, complex schema variations, and multilingual requirements inherent to sports analytics remains under-explored.
+To investigate this capability gap, we present \textbf{CricBench}, a comprehensive benchmark suite for evaluating the \emph{intrinsic} SQL generation abilities of LLMs on specialized cricket data across four formats: Test, ODI, T20I, and IPL.
+We curate a Gold-Standard dataset comprising \textbf{2,654 evaluation instances} across four languages (English, Hindi, Punjabi, and Telugu) through collaboration with domain experts in cricket and SQL.
+We evaluate seven state-of-the-art models including GPT-5 Mini, Claude Sonnet 4, DeepSeek R1 and V3, Qwen 235B, Llama 3.1, and Gemma 2 using a strict evaluation protocol with \emph{schema-only prompting}.
+Our results reveal that \textbf{no single model dominates across all formats}: GPT-5 Mini leads on Test cricket among full-set models (12.4\% \textbf{Data Match Accuracy}, or \textbf{DMA} -- the fraction of queries returning correct results), while Qwen 235B achieves the highest DMA on IPL (28.7\%) and T20I (17.5\%), and all models achieve 0\% on hard ODI queries.
+Even the best models exhibit a stark disconnect between syntactic validity ($>$98\% execution accuracy) and semantic correctness ($<$29\% DMA).
+Comparison against the BIRD benchmark reveals a domain gap of 37-55\% points, demonstrating that current LLMs fundamentally lack the domain reasoning needed for specialized analytics.
+To the best of our knowledge, CricBench is the first Text-to-SQL benchmark specifically designed for cricket analytics.